wangxianghust/CLRS/22/Readme.md

 *22.3-13
 for every node x in V, use DFS, and detect whether there are forward edges or cross edges(in the same component) if yes, then it is not single, else it is single.

+*22.5-1
+keep or decrease one component number

+*22.5-3
+no, without transpose graph, two nodes which can visit each other may not be satisfied.

+*22.5-4
+the strongly connected relationship is an equivalence relation. so G and GT have the same SCC.